fastrgv/WorldCupSokerban/README.md

 It has undo (u) and restart (r) functions.
 Comes with many puzzle files, each typically having dozens of "levels".
 The next (n) and previous (p) keys move between levels.
 The (Lshft) and (Rshft) keys move between the different puzzle files (there are currently 60).
 The (z) key creates a setpoint (reZero) so that subsequent restarts restore that setpoint.

-To move the "pusher" use the arrow keys.
+To move the "pusher" use the arrow keys, ijkl keys, or wasd keys.
 The objective is to kick all the red and blue balls into the goal nets.
 Notice that these strange soccer balls roll in two perpendicular directions only!

-And now the (=)-key triggers an embedded solver that helps you when you get stuck.
+The (=)-key or the (.)-key triggers an embedded solver that helps you when you get stuck.
+You can single-step to a final solution, or to just part way toward the solution.

 The mouse can be used to control the game viewpoint.
 The mouse wheel adjusts the eye distance;  a left button drag changes view angle;  a right button click restores the default view settings.
 MacBooks can simulate these actions, as noted below.